Quick Answer

 What Our QC Workflow Is Designed to Prevent

-Quality control becomes more useful when it prevents real business problems — not when it only describes process after the fact.
+Quality control becomes more useful when it prevents real business problems — not when it only explains what went wrong after production is finished.

 • Approved samples drifting during bulk production

-• Fit, wash, or measurement issues being discovered too late
+• Fit, wash, shade, trim, or measurement issues being discovered too late

 • Repeat orders losing continuity because prior standards were not preserved